dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1393: Economic inequality results in systemic issues.
+### T1393: Inequality and environmental harm result from concentrated wealth.

 |Support|
 |---|